My Products

 • Format: https://{product-id}.apigw.ntruss.com/{api-name}/{stage-name}

-• To copy the address to the clipboard, click the [Copy Address] button
+• To save the address to the clipboard, click [Copy address].

 Create Stage

-To deploy the created and set API, a stage must be created first.
+To deploy the created and set APIs, a stage must be created first.

-1. In the NAVER Cloud Platform console, click the Services > Application Services > API Gateway menus in order.
+1. On the NAVER Cloud Platform console, navigate to i_menu > Services > Application Services > API Gateway.

 2. Click the My Products menu.

-3. Click i-apigateway-apis in the APIs column of the target product in the Product list.
+3. Click i-apigateway-apis in the APIs column of the target product from the product list.

-• Clicking the API name in the APIs list of detailed information moves the API to the selected API list screen.
+• Clicking the API name in the APIs list of details moves the API to the selected API list screen.

-4. From the API list, click the API you want to create a stage for.
+4. Click the API you want to create a stage for from the API list.

-• Stage name: enter the name of stage.
-Stage name is included in the call URL path of API Gateway
+• Stage name: Enter the stage name.
+The stage name is included in the call URL path of API Gateway.

-• Endpoint domain: enter the backend server domain.
-Combined with the API's resource path, the API path to call to the backend server is formed
+• Endpoint domain: Enter the backend server domain.
+Combined with the API's resource path, the API path to call into the backend server is formed.

-• Certificate Name: select Client Certificates (certificate expires 1 year from certificate creation date)
+• Certificate name: Select Client Certificates.
+(The certificate expires 1 year from the certificate creation date.)

-• API cache: set the cache.
-Selecting a setting displays TTL item.
+• API cache: Set the cache.
+Selecting a setting displays the TTL item.

-• Throttling: protect backend server by limiting the number of requests per second for each registered method
+• Throttling: Protect the backend server by limiting the number of requests per second for each registered method.

-• IP ACL: control the API request according to IP
+• IP ACL: Control the API request based on IPs.

-• Content encoding: set compression and encoding for data sent in requests and responses
+• Content encoding: Set the zip and encoding for data transferred in requests and responses.

-8. Click [OK] on the Create Stage Success popup window.
+8. Click [OK] on the Create stage succeeded popup.

 • Once a stage is created, the defined API is deployed to the new stage.